ducakar/openzone/README.md

 ### `run.sh [win | nacl] [<options>]` ###

 Linux-x86_64-Clang client is launched by default. <options> are passed to the client command line.
+`NACL_SDK_ROOT` environment variable must be set to use this script.

 The following alternative launches are available:

 - `wine`: Installs the standalone Windows port into `build/Windows-test` and launches it via Wine.